 Linear Mixed Effects Models

-Linear mixed effects models that incorporate subjects using random effects are the next methods outlined.
 Linear mixed effects models do not require the assumption of independent observations.
 Correlation structures such as autoregressive, moving-average, or simply unrestricted (unstructured) can be used.
-Additionally, if it can be reasonably assumed that the model responses have a multivariate normal distribution, the model parameters can be easily estimated using maximum likelihood estimation techniques such as Restricted Maximum Likelihood estimation (REML) [9].
+Additionally, if it can be reasonably assumed that the model responses have a multivariate normal distribution, the model parameters can be estimated using maximum likelihood estimation techniques such as Restricted Maximum Likelihood estimation (REML) [9].

 Linear Mixed Effects Model with Random Intercept (LMM-RI)

 A random intercept linear mixed effects model (LMM-RI) differs from a linear model with subject specific effects in the way that observational correlation is accounted for.
-Observational correlation has been accounted for in the LM-FE model with specific mean differences by subject.
 In order for this method to be justified, it must be the case that observations within a subject are uniformly influenced by the nested nature of the sampling method.
 This assumptions is not always reasonable, and a method that allows for responses within each subject to vary randomly according to which subject they belong to, would be more appropriate.
-A linear mixed effects model with a random intercept controls for subject-level correlations through the use of subject-specific variances, and therefore accomplishes this desired trait.
+A linear mixed effects model with a random intercept controls for subject-level correlations through the use of subject-specific variances.
 The LMM-RI model is written as: